Allerdest, Levocetirizine

 When you take Levocetirizine by mouth, it gets absorbed quickly and easily.
 Most of the dose makes it into your bloodstream without being broken down, which means it can start working right away.
 This is because the bioavailability of Levocetirizine is really high, so your body can use a lot of the medicine that you take.

-When you eat, it can slow down how quickly your body absorbs a drug, but it usually doesn't affect how much of the drug your body absorbs overall.
-This means that the drug will work consistently and reliably in different people.
+When you eat, it can slow down how quickly your body absorbs certain things, but it doesn't usually affect how much of it gets absorbed overall.
+This means that the treatment will work consistently, no matter who's taking it or what their individual needs are.
+It's reliable and performs well across different groups of people.

 Key pharmacokinetic properties include: